Homer's Barbershop Quartet: Production

 George Harrison guest stars in the episode as himself.
-He was the second Beatles member after Ringo Starr (in "Brush with Greatness") to appear on The Simpsons.
-When Harrison arrived at the recording studio in West Los Angeles to record his lines, the casting director told the episode's show runners, Al Jean and Mike Reiss, that Harrison was coming and that they were not allowed to tell anybody about it because it was intended to be a secret to the staff.
-Jean, Reiss, and the show's creator Matt Groening went to see Harrison in the studio, and when they returned to the writer's room, Groening, unaware that it was supposed to be a secret, said, "Guess who I just met!
+He was the second Beatle after Ringo Starr (in "Brush with Greatness") to appear on The Simpsons.
+When Harrison arrived at the recording studio in West Los Angeles to record his lines, the casting director told the episode's show runners, Al Jean and Mike Reiss, that Harrison was coming and that they were not allowed to tell anybody about it because it was intended to be a secret.
+Jean, Reiss, and the show's creator, Matt Groening went to see Harrison in the studio, and when they returned to the writer's room, Groening, unaware that it was supposed to be a secret, said, "Guess who I just met!
 George Harrison!"
-Harrison arrived at the studio by himself, without any entourage or bodyguards.
+Harrison arrived at the studio by himself, without entourage or bodyguards.
 Groening recalls that Harrison was "pretty glum," and he was unenthusiastic when the staff asked him questions about the Beatles.
 However, when Groening asked Harrison about the Wonderwall Music album, he suddenly "perked up" because it was one of his solo albums that he was rarely questioned on.
 Harrison's guest appearance was one of Groening's favorites because he was "super nice" and "very sweet" to the staff.
 Jean said it was a "huge thrill" to have him appear.
-David Crosby also makes a guest appearance in the episode as himself, and appears in the scene in which he presents a Grammy Award to the Be Sharps.
+David Crosby also makes a guest appearance in the episode as himself, in the scene where he presents a Grammy Award to the Be Sharps.

 "Homer's Barbershop Quartet" was a hold-over episode from the season four production line.
 It was chosen to air as the fifth season's premiere episode because it guest starred Harrison.
-The Fox network executives wanted to premiere with Conan O'Brien's episode "Homer Goes to College" because of its parody of the 1978 comedy film National Lampoon's Animal House, but the writers felt "Homer's Barbershop Quartet" would be a better choice because of Harrison's involvement.
-The episode originally aired on the Fox network in the United States on September 30, 1993.
-It was included in a 2002 video collection of selected musical-themed episodes titled The Simpsons: Backstage Pass.
-The episode was also included in The Simpsons season five DVD set, which was released on December 21, 2004.
+The Fox network executives wanted to premiere with Conan O'Brien's episode "Homer Goes to College" because of its parody of the 1978 comedy film Animal House, but the writers felt "Homer's Barbershop Quartet" would be a better choice because of Harrison's involvement.